hardik-menger/social-media/README.md

-SocialPort is a WebApp built on reactjs and nodejs which allows you to publish posts to multiple facebook pages , instagram and twitter profiles and schedule the
+SocialPort is a WebApp built on reactjs and nodejs which allows you to publish posts to multiple facebook pages , instagram and twitter profiles and schedule them